Introduction to PEP

 Any drugs prescribed have the potential possibility of side effects.

-It is advisable to check with your healthcare provider on what are the possible side effects on the medications being prescribed to you.
+It is advisable to check with your healthcare provider on what are the possible side effects from the medications being prescribed to you.